 IMAGINE IF YOU WILL...

 “Hey guys.
-Sooooo you may be wondering why we’ve been circling the Richmond airport for the last 45 minutes.
+So you may be wondering why we’ve been circling the Richmond airport for the last 45 minutes.
 There are three sets of breaks required to land a plane.
 Two of ours are out.
 We are going to try and land the plane but honestly, we don’t know what’s going to happen.
 The crew will now come through the cabin to teach you the brace position.”

-Fast forward to September 2013 and we’re in Brooklyn at Virtue & Vice Studios with the amazing Anthony “Rocky” Gallo recording the first batch of songs for what became The Code Duello - “Heartbreakers,” “Lay Me Down,” “Masquerade” and “Tell Me” - and the songs are SLAMMING.
+By September 2013, we are recording the first batch of songs for what became The Code Duello with Rocky Gallo at Brooklyn's Virtue & Vice Studios - “Heartbreakers,” “Lay Me Down,” “Masquerade” and “Tell Me” - and the songs are SLAMMING.
 Only problem - I had no lyrics or melodies for “Tell Me.”
 Nothing.
 I had known about these sessions for weeks, but I still couldn’t come up with anything.
 Time was ticking away and I was beginning to panic.
-But as I said, you can’t force it and inspiration works on its own schedule.
-Sometimes it just takes a little longer than you want.
-I was listening to a song I LOVE called “Control” by Garbage and the way Shirley Manson sang the intro lyrics over this dreamy keyboard line just hit me like a ton of bricks.
-“THIS is how that song needs to be!”, I thought.
-And the first line of that song, “The world might end / the night might fall / rain on down and cover us all,” triggered that powerful memory about almost dying in a plane crash and I knew that this was the song I had been meaning to write since that fateful night in 2006.
+But, as I previously said, inspiration works on its own schedule and sometimes takes a little longer than you want.
+I was listening to a song called “Control” by Garbage and the way Shirley Manson sang the first few lyrics over this dreamy keyboard line hit me like a ton of bricks.
+I thought, “THIS is how my song needs to be!"
+Her first line, “The world might end / the night might fall / rain on down and cover us all,” triggered that powerful memory about almost dying in a plane crash and I knew that this was the song I had been meaning to write since that fateful night in 2006.

 I had the whole song’s lyrics and melodies in 30 minutes.
 These are my favorite moments about songwriting.
 The times where, as the great Noel Gallagher once said, paraphrased, these songs just fall out of the sky and I happen to be the guy to catch them.